hellenike/textbook/docs/lessons/genitive/index.md

 ---
 layout: page
 title: "Module: the genitive case of nouns"
-parent: "Modules"
+parent: "Module 2"
-nav_order: 4
+nav_order: 1
 has_children: true
 ---

-# The genitive case of nouns
+# The genitive case of nouns and the article